Last Updated on June 10, 2025

 “The period from 1880 to 1914, known as the heyday of the gold standard, was a remarkable period in world economic history.
 It was characterized by rapid economic growth, the free flow of labor and capital across political borders, virtually free trade and, in general, world peace.”

-Read More: How The Classical Gold Standard Worked
+Read More: The 6 Different Types of Gold Standard

 The outbreak of World War One was the end for the classical gold standard for Europe, as the belligerent powers abandoned the mechanism that restrained their currency creation.